top of page

 Supporting AuDHD individuals stems from a neurodivergent-affirming perspective, which recognizes your unique challenges and strengths.
 The approach emphasizes individualized and holistic support plans rather than attempting to "fix" a person.

-• Neurodivergent-Affirming Counselling: This form of support employs therapeutic modalities (e.g., dialectical behavioral therapy, somatic therapy, internal family systems, and Brainspotting therapy) virtually or in person to help address co-occurring mental health issues like anxiety and depression.
-If you are considering therapy or coaching, there are some steps you can take to prepare for the initial first session
+This form of support employs therapeutic modalities (e.g., dialectical behavioral therapy, somatic therapy, internal family systems, and Brainspotting therapy) virtually or in person to help address co-occurring mental health issues.

 Types of accommodations you can ask for as an AuDHD individual